-"Is mobility therapy beneficial to those who've been in a car accident?
+"Is mobility therapy beneficial to those who've been in a car accident?"

 I'm 33 and was in an accident that made it difficult for me to walk.
 Should I have mobility therapy to help regain my balance?

 There are many different problems that could be causing your poor balance -- and different specialists would be needed.
 Balance and walking is a complex process.
 As such there are many components involved in this, and many problems that could occur.
 Your accident could have effected any of these: (a) Brain or nerve function.
 The cerebellum (in the back part of the brain) and nerves are responsible for balance.
 Your accident could have caused nerve damage or transection.
 You may also be experiencing post-concussion symptoms or other signs of brain trauma.
 A neurologist can help with this. (b) Muscle or bone function.
 Either of these can be injured in the accident.
 An orthopedic surgeon or rheumatologist can help. (c) If you have an injury that cannot otherwise be addressed -- a physical medicine and rehabilitation or PMR doctor can help.
 Therefore, to answer your question, a PMR doctor can help with "mobility therapy."
 I would recommend first discussing this with your primary doctor.
 If appropriate, he or she can help you with a PMR consult.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.